Model Independent Approach of the JUNO $^8$B Solar Neutrino Program: Appendix

-The nuisance parameters $\varepsilon^{m}_X$ ($m$=CC, NC, ES), $\varepsilon^{k}_{\rm B}$, $\varepsilon^{n}_{\rm eff}$ ($n$=C, S) correspond to the systematical uncertainties from the cross section, the backgrounds, and the detection efficiency that discussed in the manuscript. $\delta^{\rm S}_{E_{\nu}}$ is the 1$\sigma$ fractional variation of the $^8$B neutrino energy spectrum~\cite{Bahcall:1996qv,Bahcall:1997eg}, and $\varepsilon_{\rm s}$ denotes the magnitude of the $^8$B neutrino spectral uncertainty.
-Description the nuisance parameters and the associated uncertainties in the $\chi^2$ function is summarized in Table~\ref{tab:sysFit}.
-In the sensitivity study of obtaining the results of Figs.~\ref{fig:2d1}-\ref{fig:1dsummary}, we first choose the data sets from one of the CC, NC and ES measurements or their combinations, and turn on the relevant nuisance parameters of the systematical uncertainties to formulate the respective $\chi^2$ function.
-When the allowed regions of each analysis of are calculated, the displayed parameters (one or two of the fitting parameters $\Phi_{^8{\rm B}}$, $\theta_{12}$, and $\Delta m^2_{21}$) will be fitted and all the other physical and nuisance will be marginalized.
-The critical values of $\Delta\chi^2$ for different confidence levels are taken from Ref.~\cite{ParticleDataGroup:2020ssz}.
+{The nuisance parameters $\varepsilon^{m}_X$ ($m$=CC, NC, ES), $\varepsilon^{k}_{\rm B}$, $\varepsilon^{n}_{\rm eff}$ ($n$=C, S) account for systematic uncertainties associated with the cross section, the backgrounds, and the detection efficiency, respectively, as discussed in the manuscript.
+The parameter $\delta^{\rm S}_{E_{\nu}}$ represents the 1$\sigma$ fractional variation of the $^8$B neutrino energy spectrum, as detailed in ~\cite{Bahcall:1996qv,Bahcall:1997eg}, while $\varepsilon_{\rm s}$ denotes the magnitude of the $^8$B neutrino spectral uncertainty.
+A summary of the nuisance parameters and their corresponding uncertainties within the $\chi^2$ function is summarized in Table~\ref{tab:sysFit}.
+For the sensitivity study that produced the results shown from Fig.~\ref{fig:2d1} to Fig.~\ref{fig:1dsummary}, we selected data sets from one or a combination of the CC, NC, and ES measurements.
+We then activated the relevant nuisance parameters to account for systematic uncertainties in the corresponding $\chi^2$ function.
+During the calculation of the allowed regions for each analysis, the displayed parameters (one or two of the fitting parameters $\Phi_{^8{\rm B}}$, $\theta_{12}$, and $\Delta m^2_{21}$) were fitted, while all other physical and nuisance parameters were marginalized.
+The critical values of $\Delta\chi^2$ for various confidence levels are sourced from ~\cite{ParticleDataGroup:2020ssz}.}